Improved kissing numbers in seventeen through twenty-one dimensions: Dimension 17

 By contrast, the odd configuration can be enlarged, using points of the form

 where the last sign is arbitrary and $(c_1,\dots,c_{16}) \in C_{10}$.
-In fact, one can check using~\cite{D} that these are exactly the deep holes in the configuration.
+In fact, one can check using~\cite{D} that these points are exactly the deep holes in the configuration, although our construction does not depend on this assertion.
 To verify that these points have inner product at most~$4$ with the points so far, we simply use the fact that $C_{10}$ is orthogonal to $C_6$ modulo~$2$: for the vectors of types (1), (2), and (3) above, we get inner products of at most

 and

 respectively.

 Not all of these new vectors can be used simultaneously.
 For notational simplicity, we will index the vector